 The Georgetown McDonough Executive Master’s in Leadership program is a transformational personal and professional experience with a worthwhile return on investment.
 Students graduate with invaluable skills, perspectives, and access to a wide global network of professors, peers, and other Georgetown alumni.

-Students should prepare to cover additional expenses, including individual health care or health insurance premiums, round-trip airfare to and from international project locations, visas, and incidental expenses while traveling.
+NOTE: Students should prepare to cover additional expenses, including individual health care or health insurance premiums, round-trip airfare to and from international project locations, visas, and incidental expenses while traveling.

 Students should budget for potential year-to-year tuition increases as specified by Georgetown University.